lovisXII/RiVer_SoC/MIPS/mipsr3000/README.md

 				WREDOPC is the signal redopc write enable, redopc is the adresse to return when jump to syscall or exception code.
 				WREDOPC = I_BRNCH_SE

-				IABUSER is the instruction adresse bus error is equal to the inverse of I_BERR_N witch is the signal of instruction bus error.
+				IABUSER is the instruction adresse bus error is equal to (not I_BERR_N) witch is the signal of instruction bus error.

 				BREAK is the break signal
 				BREAK = (OPCOD == break_i)